runli3478/python-for-oil-and-gas/Tutorials/README.md

 # These are some python for oil and gas (beginner) tutorials!
 Using google colab/ipynb.
-Inspired by Python for Oil and Gas
+Inspired by Python for Oil and Gas.